NieeFlatmap/2018-self-driving-cars/README.md

 data set path.

 ### What is the algorithm's complexity?
-We estimate it to be around O(T*V*R), where T how much time do we operate in, C is number of available cars and R is number of rides to schedule.
+We estimate it to be around O(T\*V\*R), where T how much time do we operate in, V is number of available vehicles and R is number of rides to schedule.
 No precise answer though, we are happy it is not exponential :sweat_smile: